Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 This section lists complex data formats that are either vendor or device specific.

-The following table lists the existing vendor and device specific formats.
+The following table lists the woke existing vendor and device specific formats.